CollinCoil/llm-for-cong-hearings/README.md

 ```
 This command will install all the required packages listed in the requirements.txt file.

+# Data
+The data for this project is accessible on Zenodo.
+The link will be published here once it is available.

 # Paper and Citation
 If you use this code, please use the following citation: